 '''

+Drawing merge (Drawing, Drawing);

-ACCESSORS boolean isEmpty ()
+ACCESSORS boolean isEmpty ();

-Line firstLine ()
+Line firstLine ();

-Drawing restDrawing ()
+Drawing restLines ();

 '''

-Let's change how those operations are invoked, because we need to understand where the implicit argument to accessors is coming from.
+Let's change how those operations are invoked, because we need to understand where the implicit argument to the accessors is coming from.
 Creators are invoked as before, e.g., oneLine(1).
-Accessors, on the other hand, are invoked on an expression yielding a Drawing value, e.g., d.firstLine(), where d is a Drawing value, or merge(d1,d2).firstLine().
+Accessors, on the other hand, are invoked on an expression yielding a Drawing value, e.g., v.firstLine(), where v is a Drawing value, or merge(d1,d2).firstLine().